cseanburns/personal_knowledge_mgmt/src/10-library-sources-part-2.md

 That covers *Factiva*, *Web of Science*,
 *Google Scholar*, and *JSTOR*.
-Remember that *Factiva* is a general-interest news database, and *WoS* and *GS* are both citation, scholarly databases, and *JSTOR* is a scholarly and image database.
+Remember that *Factiva* is a general-interest news database; *WoS* and *Google Scholar* are both citation, scholarly databases; and *JSTOR* is a scholarly and image database.

 In the next section,
 we begin to cover web content.
-Although it might have been appropriate to include *Google Scholar* in the next sections,
+Although it might have been appropriate to include *Google Scholar* in the next section,
 I included it here because of its ability to link directly to UK's Infokat.
 This won't be the case for resources I cover next.